web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/typescript.md

 # Use TypeScript

-Builder supports TypeScript compilation and type checking by default, you can use `. ts` and `. tsx' files in the project without any configuration.
+Rsbuild supports TypeScript compilation and type checking by default, you can use `. ts` and `. tsx' files in the project without any configuration.

 ## TypeScript compilation

-Builder has three ways to compile TypeScript files.
+Rsbuild has three ways to compile TypeScript files.

 **Babel**